All Episodes

 So the second reason I abhor Roe versus Wade is because it sanctions the murder of illegal children.

-And they're pretty close, but but I cannot, as an individual, looking at one of my first reasons, the unconstitutionality of this, say, okay, to a person to the court whose constitutional philosophy I don't know anything about.
+And they're pretty close, but I cannot, as an individual, looking at one of my first reasons, the unconstitutionality of this, say, okay, to a person to the court whose constitutional philosophy I don't know anything about.

-It is nothing more than what I have always professed in this program, and that is a deep love, respect, and loyalty to the Constitution, and an overarching fear that we're about to lose it, and we need incredible people on this court who have proven they will not buckle to the Washington pressure, that they will not buckle to conventional wisdom, that they will not buckle to their own egos and will do what they are supposed to do, and that is simply determine what is and is not constitutional.
+And we need incredible people on this court who have proven they will not buckle to the Washington pressure, that they will not buckle to conventional wisdom, that they will not buckle to their own egos and will do what they are supposed to do, and that is simply determine what is and is not constitutional.

-So my only point in all of this is that I've always thought that there somebody could do better.
+So my only point in all of this is that I've always thought that somebody could do better.

 Now, this criticism of mine is being interpreted by you and others as trying to sabotage the nomination, disagreeing with the president, screwing up an opportunity to overturn Roe versus Wade.

-And and I I understand totally why people think that when they hear me say this, but I have an 18-year track record here, a 17-year track record, and none of what I've said to you today or in the past few weeks about this is inconsistent with any of my views.
+And I understand totally why people think that when they hear me say this, but I have an 18-year track record here, 17-year track record, and none of what I've said to you today or in the past few weeks about this is inconsistent with any of my views.

 Just because I may not think Harriet Myers is the best nominee does not mean I've changed my mind on Roe versus Wade.